How to Pack Clothes So They Don’t Wrinkle

 How to Get Rid of Wrinkles

-You can arrive at your destination with wrinkle-free clothes, provided you did the right prep work before traveling:
+You can arrive at your destination with wrinkle-free clothes, even if you packed in a backpack, provided you did the right prep work before traveling.